 - Far away photo: If your face is too small to be seen, isn't that the same as having no photo?!

 - Blurry photo: What’s your impression of blurry images on websites?
 What’s your perceived value when you see a magazine with low-quality images?
 You get my point.

 - Family photo: As a professional, we are more interested in knowing first more about you!
 Your expertise and skills come first, bit of personality is cool but we don’t have to know how many family members you have.

 - Photo from 10 years ago: That might create confusion for others.
-If people meet you face to face and look surprise because you look totally different from your picture, they may wonder why you posted such a misleading photo.
+If people meet you face to face and look surprised because you look totally different from your picture, they may wonder why you posted such a misleading photo.
 Read: trust.

 - Looks like you just got out of bed: you probably look listless and non-energetic.
-People want to hang out with positive, high energy people and if you are similar, you don’t want to attract the wrong crowd.
+People want to hang out with positive, high-energy people and if you are similar, you don’t want to attract the wrong crowd.